2018 World Cup: A guide to the grounds hosting games in Russia

 Approximate distance from Moscow: 400 miles

-Location: Saransk is south east of Moscow, the capital of the Republic of Mordovia and situated in the Volga basin at the confluence of the Saranka and Insar Rivers.
+Location: Saransk is south east of Moscow, the capital of the Republic of Mordovia and situated in the Volga basin at the confluence of the Saranka and Insar rivers.

-Background: With it's planned orange, red and white exterior, Mordovia Arena promises to be one of the most colourful venues for the 2018 World Cup.
+Background: With its planned orange, red and white exterior, Mordovia Arena promises to be one of the most colourful venues for the 2018 World Cup.
 Located in the centre of Saransk, on the bank of the Insar river, ground was broken in 2010, on the 1,000th anniversary of the unification of the Mordovian people with Russia's other ethnic groups.
-Numerous delays, largely due to a lack of funding, means work will not be finished until late 2017.
+Numerous delays, largely because of a lack of funding, meant it was not finished until late 2017.

 It will initially have a capacity of 45,000 for the World Cup, which will be brought down to 28,000 after the event by removing the upper tier and turning it into a walking concourse.
 It will then host FC Mordovia Saransk of the Russian Premier League, replacing their Start Stadium.